apiato/documentation/versioned_docs/version-12.x/components/main-components/models.md

 They encapsulate the business logic and rules associated with the data, as well as facilitate the communication with the underlying database.

-To generate new models you may use the `apiato:generate:model` interactive command:
+To generate new models, you may use the `apiato:generate:model` interactive command:

 ```
 php artisan apiato:generate:model